SilentBob347/papyrix-reader/README.md

 ### Data caching

 The device caches book data on the SD card.
-X4 uses `/.papyrix/cache/`, X3 uses `/.papyrix/cache/x3/`, and X4 Pro uses `/.papyrix/cache/x4pro/`.
+Each model uses a [device-specific cache directory](docs/device-specifications.md#storage).
 Each device-specific directory contains the book folders shown below.